vgmtrans/vgmtrans/src/value/scan/AssetResolution.md

 # Asset dependencies and collection preparation

 A format describes what each asset needs when it scans that asset.
-The core expands those dependencies into a collection, records the selected relationships, and prepares private copies for playback or export.
+The core resolves sequences to banks, then banks to sample pools, and prepares private copies for playback or export.
+These two supported relationships are represented by separate `SequenceRecipe` and `BankRecipe` types.
+There is no general dependency graph, bank-to-bank traversal, or format-level collection callback.

-`FormatModule` only registers scanning, accepted source formats, and sample-filter preferences.
-It has no collection-resolution or binding callback.

 ## Writing a format